bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Audience 1:** 00:18:08

-go ahead.
+Go ahead.
 So why wouldn't a slot assignment work in, since everyone knows about everyone, why wouldn't the slot assignment just be decided based on alphabetical ordering of each other of everyone's public keys right

 **Anchor:** 00:18:31

-you because the whole point is we don't want to know who is who is.
+You because the whole point is we don't want to know who is who is.

 **TIm Ruffing:** 00:18:35

-right, so I mean functionally yes but like The problem is we we also like the peers here want anonymity even against each other, right?
+Right, so I mean functionally yes but like The problem is we we also like the peers here want anonymity even against each other, right?
 So like if everybody in the shuffling knows that like if Alice knows that Bob has the first slot, then Bob can't get the anonymity because whatever message appears in the first slot it will be Bob's.

 **Audience 1:** 00:19:05